IRB Submission Help

 - Lack of Consistency across Documents

 Overall, the more time you invest in checking and proofreading your submission, the faster the review and approval process.
-Please do not expect the IRB analyst to assume this responsibility for you.
+Please do not expect IRB staff and IRB members to assume this responsibility for you.
 Emails sent to the IRB analyst asking for a check of the materials prior to submission will not receive a response.
 The IRB analyst will screen your submission once it is submitted via email to email@example.com